Bahia Honda Key: History

 Henry Flagler's Florida East Coast Railway once ran through the present parkland to Key West.
 Built between 1905 and 1912, it was destroyed by the severe Labor Day Hurricane of 1935.
 Later, the railroad bridge foundations were used to build the Overseas Highway, which became U.S. 1.
 Part of the old Bahia Honda Bridge is accessible from the park, and offers a panoramic view of the islands.
 In 1908, the Florida East Coast Railway Company built two large two-story dormitories there to house workers building the Bahia Honda Bridge.

-In 1890 Bahia Honda Key was the southern terminus for Miami-Dade county which stretched as far north as present day St. Lucie River.
+In 1890 Bahia Honda Key was the southern terminus for Miami-Dade county, then known as Dade county, which stretched as far north as present day St. Lucie River.

 Recreational activities

 The 2.5 mi natural, white sand beach was rated the #1 beach in 1992 in the United States by "Dr. Beach" Stephen Leatherman (the first Florida beach to be so honored), making it popular for swimming.
 A nature trail near the park's oceanside beach skirts a tidal lagoon before passing through a coastal hardwood hammock.
 Bicycling and inline skating can be done on the park's 3.5 mi paved road, and there are several fishing and picnicking spots in the area.
-The Sand and Sea Nature Center features displays about local sea and shore life, including corals, shells, crabs, sea urchins, drift seeds, sea sponges and sea turtles.
+The Sand and Sea Nature Center(now closed due to hurricane damage) featured displays about local sea and shore life, including corals, shells, crabs, sea urchins, drift seeds, sea sponges and sea turtles.
+There has been now efforts to re-establish a nature center.

 Kayaks and snorkeling gear can be rented at the park, and boat trips for snorkeling on the reef are available.
 The park has a marina with boat slips available for overnight rental.
 Campsites (primitive and full hook-up) and vacation cabins are available, although reservations for the winter months can be very difficult to get.

 The park is also a part of the Great Florida Birding Trail.